openstates/openstates-scrapers/docs/pythonapi.rst

 All scrapers that can be run with :program:`scrape.py` utilize these classes.

-A state scraper is comprised mainly of classes derived from :class:`~billy.scrape.bills.BillScraper`, :class:`~billy.scrape.legislators.LegislatorScraper`, :class:`~billy.scrape.votes.VoteScraper`, and :class:`~billy.scrape.committees.CommitteeScraper`.
+A state scraper is implementing by providing classes derived from :class:`~billy.scrape.bills.BillScraper`, :class:`~billy.scrape.legislators.LegislatorScraper`, :class:`~billy.scrape.votes.VoteScraper`, and :class:`~billy.scrape.committees.CommitteeScraper`.

-The Scraper classes have a :meth:`scrape` method that when overridden is responsible for creating :class:`~billy.scrape.bills.Bill`, :class:`~billy.scrape.legislators.Legislator`, :class:`~billy.scrape.votes.Vote`, and :class:`~billy.scrape.committees.Committee` objects as appropriate.
+Derived scraper classes should override the :meth:`scrape` method that that is responsible for creating :class:`~billy.scrape.bills.Bill`, :class:`~billy.scrape.legislators.Legislator`, :class:`~billy.scrape.votes.Vote`, and :class:`~billy.scrape.committees.Committee` objects as appropriate.

 .. module:: billy.scrape